COVID-19 alerts updated on September 9, 2021, to include helpful tips for indoor dining

 As part of that effort, we encourage visitors to support small businesses; have patience as restaurants, shops, and tasting rooms get up to speed; and follow all business-specific guidelines that may remain in place.
 Together, we can ensure a Responsible Reopening and foster a safe environment for all.

 Given the fluid nature of the situation, these resources will be helpful for having the best possible visit and explaining what it might mean for your next trip

 What to Know Before Planning Your Next Visit to the Willamette Valley

-As of June 30, 2021, most of the state-mandated restrictions and requirements associated with COVID-19 have been lifted.
+Many of the state-mandated restrictions and requirements associated with COVID-19 have been lifted.
+(That said, mandates on face coverings were reinstated in August 2021, to combat the spread of the Delta variant.)
 Here’s what’s new—and what to expect on your next visit:

 Hours: Businesses are no longer required to close by a certain hour and may choose to keep hours within previously established rules that predate the COVID-19 pandemic; however, businesses may choose to retain limited hours as they rehire staff and gradually resume normal operations.

 Capacity limits: Oregon will no longer require businesses to maintain certain capacity limits (usually 25-50%), whether in restaurants, tasting rooms, museums, shopping centers, or other venues.
 That said, businesses may choose to retain (and enforce) capacity limits moving forward—especially as they staff up in the coming weeks and months.
 Call ahead to see if such limits remain in place and, if so, whether reservations are accepted to ensure you can snag a seat.

 Reservations: The vast majority of wineries and tasting rooms have required reservations in recent months—and many will continue to do so for the foreseeable future.
 Head online, or call ahead, to snag a reservation and ensure